Fly Fishing In Belize: What Gear To Bring

 Rinse off your gear with fresh water every evening to keep it performing at its best.

-Two 9-foot fly rods.
-8- and 10-weight are the most versatile and popular.
+- Fly-Fishing Rods: Two 9-foot fly rods.
+The 8- and 10-weight are the most versatile and popular.
 These will handle bonefish, small tarpon, barracuda, and jacks.
 If you anticipate shots at large tarpon, add a 12-weight rod to your arsenal.

 Cool, breathable layers will protect you from tropical sun and showers.